gruntjs/grunt-contrib-compress/README.md

 Pretty print file sizes when logging.

+#### doNotCreateEmptyArchive
+Type: `Boolean`
+Default: `false`

+This is used when you don't want to get empty archive as a result, when there are no files at specified paths.

+It may be usefull, if you don't clearly know if files are exists and you don't need empty archive as a result.

 ### File Data

 The following additional keys may be passed as part of a dest:src pair when using an Archiver-backed format.